GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 Within the `community` directory, the load testing toolkit (LTK) code is in the `tutorials/load-testing-iot-using-gcp-and-locust` directory.

-You will make customizations to the files in this directory.
+Later, you will create a `.env` file in this directory along with a `devicelist.csv` file.

 ## Create the GCP projects